Sigurd: Völsunga saga

 The Völsunga saga is the most detailed account of Sigurd's life in either the German or Scandinavian traditions besides the Poetic Edda.
 It follows the plot given in the Poetic Edda fairly closely, although there is no indication that the author knew the other text.
-The author appears to have been working in Norway and to have known the Thidrekssaga, and therefore the Völsunga Saga is dated to sometime in the second half of the thirteenth century.
+The author appears to have been working in Norway and to have known the Thidrekssaga, and therefore the Völsunga Saga is dated to sometime in the second half of the 13th century.
 The saga changes the geographic location of Sigurd's life from Germany to Scandinavia.
 The saga is connected to a second saga, Ragnars saga Loðbrókar, which follows it in the manuscript, by having Ragnar Lodbrok marry Aslaug, daughter of Sigurd and Brynhild.

 According to the Völsunga saga, Sigurd is the posthumous son of King Sigmund and Hjordis.
 He died fighting Lyngvi, a rival for Hjordis's hand.
-Hjordis he was left alone on the battlefield where Sigmund died, and was found there by King Alf, who married her and took the Sigmund's shattered sword.
-She gave birth to Sigurd soon afterwards, and was raised by the smith Regin at the court of King Hjalprek.
+Hjordis was left alone on the battlefield where Sigmund died, and was found there by King Alf, who married her and took Sigmund's shattered sword.
+She gave birth to Sigurd soon afterwards, who was raised by the smith Regin at the court of King Hjalprek.
 One day Regin tells Sigurd the story of a hoard guarded by the dragon Fafnir, which had been paid by Odin, Loki, and Hoenir for the death of Ótr.
 Sigurd asks Regin to make him a sword to kill the dragon, but each sword that Regin makes breaks when Sigurd proofs them against the anvil.
 Finally, Sigurd has Regin make a new sword out of Sigmund's shattered sword, and with this sword he is able to cut through the smith's anvil.
 Regin asks Sigurd to retrieve Regin's part of Fafnir's treasure, but Sigurd decides to avenge his father first.
 With an army he attacks and kills Lyngvi, receiving the help of Odin.